Japanese Dedekind domains are excellent: Abstract

 \section{Abstract}

 The well-known fundamental identity in number theory expresses the degree of an extension of global fields in terms of local information.
-In this article we modify the fundamental identity so that it holds for arbitrary Dedekind domains.
-We further give necessary and sufficient conditions for the ground Dedekind domain such that the fundamental identity holds true.
-In particular, we show that a Dedekind domain is excellent if and only if it is Japanese.
+In this article we show a generalized fundamental identity for arbitrary Dedekind domains.
+As an application, we show that any Japanese Dedekind domain is excellent.